NassimAll/FirstAssignmentCompilatori23-24/README.md

 3. Multi-Instruction Optimization:
     - `a = b + 1, c = a - 1 -> a = b + 1, c = b`

+# ASSIGNMENT 2:

 In the folder for the second assignment there is a pdf with the solution of 3 data flow analysis problems.
-    - `Very busy expression`
-    - `Dominator analysis`
-    - `Constant propagation`

-# ASSIGNMENT 2:

-Dataflow analysis of:

 - Very busy expression

 - Dominator analisys